To build muscle you need to use the best weight training exercises out there otherwise you’re just wasting your time.

 Most people just started hearing about swings in the last decade.
 But Arthur Saxon was doing them back in 1906.
 That makes them okay in my book.
 Swings are not only great for conditioning but also for improving posterior chain strength and explosiveness, building bigger glutes, protecting the lower back against injury and helping to actively lengthen tight hamstrings.

-Bonus Exercises- I also love the 1 arm flat dumbbell press, 1 arm/1 leg KB Romanian Deadlift, the landmine press, the barbell/full contact twist and the snatch grip high pull.
-The last three are the only straight bar exercises I use fairly regularly.
-It was tough leaving these off the list.
-If it was top 15 they’d be on there.
+Bonus Exercises- I also love the 1 arm flat dumbbell press, 1 arm/1 leg KB Romanian Deadlift, the landmine press, the barbell/full contact twist and a variety of other loaded carries.

 So there you have it- Renegade Method essentials.